mixxxdj/website/content/pages/download.md

     name: 2.4-beta
     title: Beta Snapshots
     text: |
       A great way to contribute to Mixxx is testing the upcoming version before is has been released.
-Refer to the [Testing wiki page](https://github.com/mixxxdj/mixxx/wiki/Testing) for where to find the latest builds and instructions how to test pull requests before they are merged.
+      The Mixxx team relies on a significant number of users switching to the beta version and using it at home.
+      This is the only way to find bugs in time before a release that may have slip through the initial review process or affect rarely used use cases.

-      **Beta snapshots are not intended for live use!** Expect crashes and make sure to back up your Mixxx settings and library before upgrading as explained in the Testing wiki page.
+      **Beta snapshots are not intended for live use!** Expect crashes and make sure to back up your Mixxx settings and library before upgrading as explained in the [Testing wiki page](https://github.com/mixxxdj/mixxx/wiki/Testing).
     download_manifest: https://downloads.mixxx.org/snapshots/2.4/manifest.json
     downloads:
       - slug: windows